brofield/simpleini/README.md

 # Documentation

 Full documentation of the interface is available in doxygen format.
+See [latest documentation here](https://brofield.github.io/simpleini/).

 # Examples